Ranking every Spurs manager in the Premier League era from worst to best

-Tottenham have established themselves as one of the leading forces in the Premier League – but it hasn’t always been this way.
+Tottenham have established themselves as one of the leading forces in the Premier League – but it hasn’t always been that way.

 Spurs had only ever finished in the top four of the Premier League twice prior to Mauricio Pochettino’s arrival, both under Harry Redknapp, but the Argentine led them to four consecutive finishes as well as a Champions League final.

 There can be no doubt, then, as to who has been the club’s best manager of the Premier League era, but what about the others?
 Here, we’ve ranked their 13 permanent bosses since 1992 from worst to best.